SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-ui-updaters.md

 These components can be found under menu: `Component > Vinoma > GUI` and should be placed on the same object for which it needs to update the related Unity UI component (or read values from to update a Vinoma switch or variable's value).

 Some of the updaters work in both directions.
-That is, if the player enter some text into the input field the linked Vinoma Variable's value will be updated too.
+That is, if the player enter some text into the input field the linked Vinoma Variable's value will be updated with it.
+Choose the `twoWayLink` option to enable this.

 For each of these components you must set the `variableName` or `switchName` to the name of a Vinoma Switch or Variable to link to. `target` is the Unity UI component which must be linked to a Switch or Variable.